 The race started in a large park, and as everyone arrived ready for the start it was clear to see this is mainly a club run, with the Headington, Witney and Eynsham runners all out in force too.It was chipped timed so there wasn’t a push to get over the line, and with a 400m lap of the pitch to start with it felt easy to get a sense of pace.

 As we got going the jovial DJ bellowed out “looking good, only 15 miles to go!”.
 The day itself was pretty good for running though the wind was cold it was sunny and it was warm enough for shorts and running vest unless the sun decided to hide, and then I was thankful for the thermal layer I had on!

 It was a surprisingly beautiful run, with rolling hills and rural scenes for almost the entire course.
-These scenes were a nice distraction from the feeling of rolling hills, which for Oxford based runners can be tough (797ft of elevation).
+These scenes were a nice distraction from the feeling of rolling hills, which for Oxford based runners can be tough where can i buy ambien over the counter (797ft of elevation).
 It wasn’t long before the field dispersed and there were some lonely moments, and others that were very social.
 I particularly enjoyed the banter I had with 3 Witney Ladies who were trying to do negative splits and catch a fellow Witney Road Runner, and on the whole I found everyone very friendly.

 The Marshals too were really nice, offering support, and at one point we even had a marshal drive along beside us offering us jelly babies which was very kind, and it added to the feeling that the race was well organised.

 Eventually after many hills that I’d thought could have been classed as steep I reached the dreaded 11 mile marker, and with Lee in my head reminding me what a killer hill this would be I trudged on, but actually it wasn’t that bad, it started closer to 11.5 and didn’t go on that long so I was thankful as I knew the rest of the way was downhill, making it a really nice finish.